ibm-watson-iot/ioti-custom-transformer/README.md

-# iot4i custom transfomer
+# IoT4I Custom Transfomer

 Custom transformer for your device events.
 So that they can be accepted by our IoT shield engine.

+## Wally Provider

 This custom transformer shows how a transformer can be implemented for Wally devices.

-In short, it will poll the Wally endpoint for updates, query all data and check for new events.
+The provider polls the Wally endpoint for updates, queries all data and checks for new events.
-We only check for updates on known devices.

-Therefore the device Id must be associated with the user beforehand so that we know that it exists and to which user it belongs.
-This can be done through our API service.

-If new events where found, it will add the userId to them and send them to our IoT Platform and then arrive at the shield engine.
+If new events are  found, the provider will publish them

-That is why we also check if the device is already registered in the IoTPlatform, and if not we register it.
+By default the transformer does not filter the source device.
+If you want the provider to only work with known devices, you need to switch the `deviceFilter` on in the configuration file.
+Once enabled the filter will use device information provided by the IoT4I API service to filter which device data to use.

+If deviceFilter is toggled than you need to provide the API configuration information API URL, access token etc.

-Finally, we also provide a generic adapter to communicate with a rest API.
+The example includes a generic adapter to communicate with a rest API.

 ### Configuration

 The configuration file is in `app/config`.
 By default it will use the `config-dev.js` file.
 If you want another file to be used, set the environment variable `APP_ENV` to another name, e.g. `prod` to use the file `config-prod.js`.